Timo2907/picoquic/Implementation-changes_TK.md

 7. Changed the frame behavior: No ACK of ACK -> Server ACKs the client's packet, the client does not need to ACK the finished stream
 						-> still, every 9th segment, there is an ACK from the Client?!
 						BUT when there is no ACK of ACK, the stream limit will be reached (=Stream 2052) -> frame_type_streams_blocked_bidir packet for every stream after that

+8. Method for standard application streams: Streams started one after another, concatenated -> normal streaming behavior (picoquic_demo_client_start_streams)
+   Method for additional streams: An additional stream is started, independently from every other stream (picoquic_demo_client_open_stream)

+	8.1 streams are closed when a new msg is available, since the data on the last stream is outdated now -> check for last stream context, if it is still open OR
+		streams are closed when the stream is finished in time, so there is the ACK from the server and the stream is already finished and can be closed before a new msg is generated

+9. Changed the flow control variables (blocked streams by client or max streams bidir from server) -> application can handle more, therefore the flow control is set higher